- Licensing Services

-What will the WSLCB do to ensure public safety, especially preventing access by minors?
+What is the WSLCB doing to ensure public safety, especially preventing access by minors?

 Public safety is central to the WSLCB mission.
 As expected by the voters, the rules we created include minimums for security, preventing minors’ access to marijuana and other provisions.
 Educating retailers and preventing minors access to marijuana is an important part of our enforcement work today.

 What is the DUI provision?